RayHightower/RayHightower.com/_posts/2022-04-30-what-is-asset-management.markdown

 The commercial real estate syndication business can be divided into three main segments (listed in the syndicator's chronological order):

 * **Acquisitions**.
 Finding and buying the property.
 * **Capital Raising**.
-Finding equity partners who will participate in the purchase of the property.
+Bringing in equity partners who will participate in the purchase of the property.
 * **Asset Management**.
 Creating a business plan for the property, and making sure that the plan is executed well.

 The book _Best In Class_ focuses on asset management.

 <!--more-->

+### About the Book

+Mitchell and Lipsky are experienced and effective asset managers (full disclosure: I have partnered with Kyle and Gary on multifmaily real estate deals in Arizona).
+Even with their level of expertise, they gathered data and experiences from over 150 successful real estate operators while writing this book.
+The average person learns from their own experience, while the wise person also learns from the experience of others.

 ### What Is Asset Management?